LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 Expected response from Elasticsearch:

-You will see that top 10 search hits have been omitted from the response and 15 top categories are returned in the aggregations request.
+You will see that top 10 search hits have been omitted from the response and 15 categories with most number of documents are returned in the aggregations request.

 ![image](https://user-images.githubusercontent.com/60980933/124629000-3b599f80-de3e-11eb-8886-0d4ef541f846.png)

 **Error 400- illegal argument exception**
 ```